'There was no chance Salah could play' - Klopp explains reasons for Liverpool star's absence at Man Utd | Goal.com

 The Egypt forward was a doubt leading up to the game after he limped out of Liverpool's win over Leicester a fortnight ago following a heavy challenge from Hamza Choudhury.

+Belgian forward Divock Origi replaces Salah in the starting line-up for just his third Premier League start of the season.

-Though Sunday's trip has come too soon for the former Roma forward, Klopp is optimistic he could return to the squad for Wednesday's Champions League trip to Belgian side Genk.
+Though Sunday's trip to Old Trafford has come too soon for the former Roma forward, Klopp is optimistic he could return to the squad for Wednesday's Champions League trip to Belgian side Genk.

 "Mo was not ready, that’s how it is,” Klopp told Sky Sports.